MINNESOTA, USA — Summer has finally reached Minnesota, along with increased chances for high temperatures and excessive heat.

 But if you're throwing up, your symptoms get worse, or your symptoms last longer than an hour, the CDC says you should get medical help right away.

 Left untreated, it can damage your brain, heart, kidneys and muscles.
-It can even lead to serious complications or death.
-Here's the symptoms the Mayo Clinic says you may experience if you have heatstroke:
+It can even lead to death.
+Here are the symptoms the Mayo Clinic says you may experience if you have heatstroke:

 - Your body temperature is high.